54n71/Fake-virus/README.md

 cd C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\notvi.vbs

+and mucho others fils but easy to find it

 The texts of the file are in Spanish, if you want it in English simply replace the text by doing: